Code-Institute-Submissions/personal-website/README.md

 ## Introduction
 <div class="intro-container">
 <p>This is my Portfolio.
 I plan to use this site as a platform to showcase me and my current projects but also give an overview of my current skillset and experience, I will present this website to prospective Employers, Recruiters and Collaborators.
-Currently this page only shows a couple lessons i have undertaken so far and some sample repositories which i plan to replace with my own projects.
+Currently this page only shows a couple lessons I have undertaken so far and some sample repositories which i plan to replace with my own projects.
 I plan to replace the majority of the content as i begin to progess through the course.</p>
 </div>

 ## Demo